9 Aug 2023

 It’s a great opportunity to make new connections in the industry and learn while still at university!

-Fourth year Civil Engineering student Dharna Sofat believes that the time spent undertaking the duties of a Student Ambassador aren’t too intensive and the benefits are compelling, like connecting with industry members, opening doors for new opportunities, building confidence, and learning to manage and take on responsibility in the engineering world.
+Former Student Ambassador Dharna Sofat believes that the time spent undertaking the duties of a Student Ambassador aren’t too intensive and the benefits are compelling, like connecting with industry members, opening doors for new opportunities, building confidence, and learning to manage and take on responsibility in the engineering world.

 Don’t think twice about applying – you won’t regret it.

-In his final year studying a Bachelor of Engineering Technology at Manukau Institute of Technology, Varun Garg wanted to push himself out of his comfort zone and meet new people.
+When he was studying a Bachelor of Engineering Technology at Manukau Institute of Technology, Varun Garg wanted to push himself out of his comfort zone and meet new people.
 Lucky, then, that the main benefit he experienced as an Engineering New Zealand Student Ambassador was networking.

 There are other benefits of being a Student Ambassador, too, according to Varun.
 “You get to work in a team, organise some events, and meet people from what might be your dream company.
 There is ample opportunity to learn from the role if you want to.”